portworx/px-dev/install_run_ubuntu.md

  * ```# sudo mkdir -p /etc/pwx```
 * Copy the file to that directory.
 This directory later gets passed in on the Docker command line.
  * ```# sudo cp -p config.json /etc/pwx```
-* Edit the config.json to include
+* Edit the config.json to include the following:
- * clusterid: this string identified your cluster and  should be unique within your etcd k/v space
+ * clusterid: This string identified your cluster and  should be unique within your etcd k/v space.
- * kvdb: this is the etcd connection string from the third step in Prerequisites
+ * kvdb: This is the etcd connection string from the third step in Prerequisites.
- * devices: these are the storage devices that will be pooled from the prior step
+ * devices: These are the storage devices that will be pooled from the prior step.

 Example config.json: